 Nida is a true hidden gem of Lithuania, located on the Curonian Spit, a narrow piece of land perched between the Baltic Sea and the Curonian Lagoon (Kuršių marios).
 It also borders the Russian province of Kaliningrad and is pretty much as far as you can go west in Lithuania.

 Getting here is a long trip from the capital city of Vilnius and many people are wondering whether it’s even worth visiting.
 Spoiler alert – it absolutely is!

-TIP: If you stumbled upon this article because you are visiting Lithuania on a Baltic cruise and have one day in Klaipėda, I highly recommend you visit Nida and the Curonian Spit.
-Take a look at this highly-rated private day tour from Klaipeda.
+TIP: If you stumbled upon this article because you are visiting Lithuania on a Baltic cruise and have one day in Klaipėda, I highly recommend visiting Nida and the Curonian Spit.
+You can easily get here with this highly-rated private day tour from Klaipeda.